 The Calauit Safari Park is the home of African giraffes and zebras.
 Busuanga has many beautiful islands and beaches.

-Cuyo has the best beaches and winds for kite surfers.
+Cuyo has great beaches and winds for kite surfers.

 Has the clearest water in the world.